replikativ/datahike-frontend/README.md

     In the shell: npx shadow-cljs server
     In IntelliJ's REPL: (shadow/repl :main)
-    If you really want to use emacs then: cider-jack-in-cljs Choose options related to 'shadow'
+    If you want to use emacs then: cider-jack-in-cljs Choose options related to 'shadow'
-    You might need to compile the js code here: http://localhost:9630 The http server is here: http://localhost:8000/
-    The nrepl is server in port 900
+    You might need to compile the js code here: http://localhost:9630 The nrepl is server in port 9000

 ## Datahike-server
 You need to start a Datahike server as well.